ldj01/e-s-t/st_auxiliary_data/README.md

-## Surface Temperature Auxiliary Archive Generation 1.1.0 Release Notes
-Release Date: May 2018

-See git tag [st-rit-v1.1.0]

-The scripts in this directory facilitate building archives of NARR and MERRA-2 data utilized by the Surface Temperature processing during product generation.  <b>Note:</b> Significant disk space is required to archive all of the NARR and MERRA-2 data, even for the reduced files this software produces and archives.
+The scripts in this directory facilitate building an archive of auxiliary data utilized by the Surface Temperature processing during product generation.  <b>Note:</b> Significant disk space is required to archive all of the auxiliary data, even for the reduced files this software produces and archives.

 ## Script Descriptions